 Postgraduate PhD Opportunity

 Ever since its invention centuries ago, light microscopy has been hampered by the diffractive properties of light, which limit resolution to ca. 200 nm.
-This resolution limit precludes the visualization of many subcellular structures using light microscopy and has been a major obstacle in the imaging of biological processes.
-Recently, advances in fluorophore excitation methods and image processing algorithms have overcome this limitation, increasing image resolution by as much as 10 times to about 20 nm.
+This resolution limit precludes the visualization of many subcellular structures and has been a major obstacle in the imaging of biological processes.
+Recent advances in fluorophore excitation methods and image processing algorithms have overcome this limitation, increasing image resolution by as much as 10 times to about 20 nm.
 This new form of imaging is termed super-resolution microscopy.